ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 # General notes

-Some files are in WGEEL accession, the rest have been collected by Jan Dag
+Some files are in WGEEL accession, the rest have been collected by Jan Dag.
+In this file *NOTE* means that we have done some work or change you need to be aware of but we think it's correct, **CHECK** you need to check, **MISSING** corresponds to missing data, **IMPORTANT NOTE** is a big change we have brought to your data.

 https://community.ices.dk/ExpertGroups/wgeel/WGEEL%20accessions/Data%20call%202019/Eel_Data_Call_Annex1_Recruitment.xlsx
 => nothing, don't know what country it is.